 Waiver Letter for Cook County

 When doing construction in the unincorporated area that might affect the public right-of-way you will need to obtain a permit.
-You can fill out the application form below and return it to the Highway Department for approval.
+Please email us a request for Project Review (see instructions above).

 Engineering Detail Plans